apache/incubator-graphar/cpp/README.rst

 Install
 ^^^^^^^^^

-After the building, you can install the GraphAr C++ library with(run in directory you build, like build-relese, build and so on):
+After the building, you can install the GraphAr C++ library with:

 .. code-block:: shell

-    $ sudo make install
+    $ sudo make install  # run in directory you build, like build-relese, build and so on

 Generate API document
 ^^^^^^^^^^^^^^^^^^^^^